December 11-13, 2020

 - Free race photos

 - Electronic finisher certificate

-Your race shirt will be available for pick up at the expo with your bib; all other items will be distributed on race day at or by the finish line.
+Your bib, race shirt and goody bag will be available for pick up at the expo.
 Packets will not be mailed out and cannot be picked up after the event.

 I did not get a registration confirmation email?